Jervx/C-Project-POS-Evaluation/README.md

 #### Point Of Sale Built using C Programming Language (Command Line Program)
-I didn't include the C source file because some will just copy the code & claim it as theirs.
-But if you want to know how to do this app, please read the *Last Part of this Documentation*
+I didn't include the C source file because some will just copy the code & claim it as theirs.But if you want to know how to do this app, please read the *Last Part of this Documentation*

 ##### Features
 * Have its own Configuration file